Hello, I’m Keli.

 I call myself ‘green-spirited’.
 I am inspired by nature and the World around us and believe strongly in the connection between people and place.
 I celebrate the eight-festival Wheel of the Year and try to embrace the cycles of constant change, embodied by Nature, in my own life, as much as possible.

-I have experienced a variety of approaches to Life and belief over the years.
-Living in a small industrial town, then a bustling metropolis and now a rural haven at the edge of the Peak District, it is no surprise that my outlook is somewhat eclectic.
-I call myself green-spirited; meaning I have a strong and abiding love for the Earth and the natural world.
-I love walking and visiting places of natural beauty.
-I recycle and turn off the tap when I brush my teeth.
+I have experienced a variety of lifestyles over the years; living in a small industrial town, then a bustling metropolis and now a rural haven at the edge of the Peak District.
+I love walking and visiting places of natural beauty; stone circles and deep woodlands are my happy place.
+I recycle and turn off the tap when I brush my teeth and more recently step out into climate activism when I can.
 I draw endless inspiration from being close to the Land and watching the seasons turn.

 I also love people.
 In fact I try to love all living things, including those that can’t speak or move like we do.
-It is my belief that we are all connected as part of the same World – the great Web of Life – and this unity is what entitles us all to compassion, respect and generosity from others.
-It is also why ceremony is so powerful and so vital.
+It is my belief that we are all connected: a great Web of Life united in common need and purpose.
+This belief keeps me grounded, responsible and honest and it is what empowers me to embrace all beings and acts of ceremony as sacred.

-I am a wife and a mother.
-I love Yorkshire Tea, fantasy novels and sponge cake (ideally all at the same time!).
+I am a cis woman, wife and mother.
+I love Yorkshire Tea, stand up comedy, fantasy novels and noodles (ideally all at the same time!).
 I live

-peacefully chaotically with my husband, my son on the rugged edge between Yorkshire and Derbyshire.
+peacefully chaotically with my husband and my son on the rugged edge between Yorkshire and Derbyshire.